hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 	- Dont need to have the "test" in name as it is in the annotation
 - tell the reader what behavior, property, capability, etc. is under test.
 - Identify the cases of behavior, and test only one case per test case.
+- Goals
+	- sensitive - fail for any bug
+		- high coverage
+		- correct tests
+	- specific - precise failures
+		- expressive
+		- isolate & robust
+		- low overlap
+	- fast
+	- few
+		- small
+		- dry
+- Priorities
+	- code that you fear, hard to understand
+	- distant corner in the logic
+	- a bug, before fixing it
+	- for/if/while
+	- exception thrown
+	- method that delegates
+	- trivial code ie getters, setters
+	- legacy code, with 0 bugs, 0 changes
 - the purpose of your test
 	-  test that it works
 	-  and what it means to work